...

 As an integral part of society, companies have a role to play not only in the well-being of their employees, but also in environmental impact, the reduction of inequalities, access to employment and regional development.
 The UN’s sustainable development goals cannot be achieved without them.
 These objectives are structured around 5 pillars: environment, social, economy, governance and territory.

-This is the primary aim of CSR: to encourage participation and increase the contribution of companies to achieving the 17 goals set by the UN.
+This is the primary goal of CSR: it aims to encourage participation and increase the contribution of businesses toward achieving the 17 goals set by the UN.

-The official definition of ISO 26000 is “an organization’s responsibility for the impact of its decisions and activities on society and the environment through ethical and transparent behavior”.
+The official definition of ISO 26000 is “an organization’s responsibility regarding the impacts of its decisions and activities on society and the environment, as reflected in ethical and transparent behavior.”

 This standard was published in 2010 and developed by experts.
-The aim of this standard is to provide guidelines for companies wishing to commit to CSR.
-It sets out 7 core elements: respect for human rights, working conditions, the environment, fair practices, respect for consumers and local development.
-It can help companies take an effective and useful approach in all areas.
-It has been designed to be relevant to all types of companies and associations.
+The purpose of this standard is to provide guidelines for companies wishing to engage in CSR.
+It identifies seven core elements: respect for human rights, working conditions, the environment, fair business practices, respect for consumers, and local development.
+It can help companies launch an effective and meaningful initiative across all these areas.
+It was developed to be relevant to all types of companies and organizations.

 This standard does not lead to certification, but many others do!
-Seeking certification enables you to set precise objectives and, above all, to prove to your employees and customers that you are indeed committed to a CSR approach and that you have achieved results.
+Seeking certification allows you to set specific goals and, above all, to prove to your employees and customers that you are truly committed to a CSR initiative and that you have achieved results.

-In fact, some labels are based on the ISO 26000 standard to assess a company’s CSR approach.
-When you obtain certification, you receive an attestation of your CSR approach, reinforcing the credibility of your actions.
+In fact, some certification programs use the ISO 26000 standard to evaluate companies’ CSR initiatives.
+Upon obtaining certification, you receive a certificate of CSR compliance, which reinforces the credibility of your actions.

-There are many arguments in favor of a CSR approach.
-This approach is beneficial for a company, not only for its internal operations, but also for its attractiveness and the well-being of the society in which it operates.
+There are many reasons to adopt a CSR approach.
+This approach benefits a company not only in terms of its internal operations but also in terms of its appeal and the well-being of the community in which it operates.

-Firstly, French employees often expect a CSR approach and more commitment from their company on environmental and social issues in particular.
-In a 2016 survey published by Cone Communication, 58% of respondents said that implementing a CSR approach was an important criterion when choosing a job.
-And, 51% said they would not want to work for a company that was not socially or environmentally committed.
+First, French employees often expect their companies to adopt a CSR approach and show greater commitment to environmental and social issues in particular.
+In a 2016 survey published by Cone Communication, 58% of respondents said that a company’s CSR initiatives are an important factor in their choice of employer.
+And 51% said they would not want to work for a company that is not socially or environmentally responsible.

 This approach enables companies to build employee loyalty and enhance team spirit and a sense of belonging.
 It also enhances the company’s attractiveness for recruitment, as well as for customers and potential partners.

-Identifying the impact of your activities on the environment and society helps you to work towards making them positive.
-What’s more, it helps raise awareness among your employees.
-Thanks to the CSR approach, you can make a positive impact on the environment and on the region in which you operate.
-You can also see it as an opportunity to evaluate your company’s production methods.
-You can derive financial benefits and enhance your image as a brand.
+Identifying the environmental and social impacts of your activities helps you work toward making them positive.
+In addition, it helps raise awareness among your employees.
+Through a CSR approach, you can ensure that your impacts on the environment and the local community where you operate are positive.
+You can also view it as an opportunity to evaluate your company’s production methods.
+You can reap financial benefits and enhance your brand image.

-A CSR approach can be implemented in any business sector.
-Hotels, consulting firms, restaurants, insurance companies, real estate agencies – all companies can implement a CSR approach.
-Currently, 50% of SMEs have implemented a CSR approach according to a 2017 survey by bpi France.
+A CSR initiative can be implemented in any industry.
+Whether in the hospitality industry, consulting firms, the restaurant industry, insurance, or real estate agencies, all companies can implement a CSR initiative.
+Currently, 50% of small and medium-sized enterprises (SMEs) have implemented a CSR initiative, according to a 2017 survey by BPI France.
 However, only half of them have established a structured approach.

-To make a success of your CSR approach, we recommend that you follow a number of steps.
-These steps will help you build a project that is viable and sustainable over the long term.
-Once your CSR approach has been put in place, it’s important to communicate on your actions and, above all, to monitor your performance.
+To ensure the success of your CSR initiative, we recommend following several steps.
+These steps will help you build a viable and sustainable project over the long term.
+Once your CSR initiative is in place, it is important to communicate your actions and, above all, to track your performance.

 Step 1: What is your goal?